rabobank-nederland/omnikassa-sdk-doc/README.md

 <a name="payment-brand-parameters"></a>
 #### Improve customer experience using payment brand parameters
-The default behavior for an online payment is to redirect the customer to the payment pages of Rabo OmniKassa after the order was announced.
-These are Rabobank branded-pages hosted by Rabo OmniKassa and allow the customer to select the payment brand and (depending on the brand) to specify additional details.
-For an improved online payment experience Rabo OmniKassa provides means to skip some of these steps by letting the webshop supply payment brand information.
+The default behavior for an online payment is to redirect the customer to the payment pages of Rabo OmniKassa after the order has been announced.
+These are Rabobank-branded pages hosted by Rabo OmniKassa and they guide the customer through the payment process by presenting a list of payment brands and to ask the customer for additional details, depending on the selected payment brand.
+For an improved online payment experience Rabo OmniKassa provides means to skip some of these steps by letting the web shop supply payment brand information.
 For example, in the checkout process the web shop can already provide an option for the customer to select iDEAL as a payment brand as well as the bank.
 In this section we describe how the SDK facilitates this improved experience.

 The first improvement is to allow the customer to select the payment brand in the web shop.
 For this the SDK provides functionality to retrieve the payment brands that are currently configured and active within Rabo OmniKassa for the web shop.
-For more information on this functionality see
-[Request available payment brands](request-available-payment-brands).
+For a technical description on how to obtain the brands see [Request available payment brands](request-available-payment-brands).
 The returned payment brand information can then be used for example to populate a select box in the web shop.

-To supply the payment brand to Rabo OmniKassa two fields must be specified in the order announcement:
+Once the customer has selected a payment brand, the web shop needs to supply two additional fields in the order
+announcement:

-1. The `paymentBrand` field must contain the name of the payment brand, for example `IDEAL`.
+1. The `paymentBrand` field must contain the name of the selected payment brand, for example `IDEAL`.
 2. The `paymentBrandForce` field must specify whether the customer can select an alternative payment in the hosted payment pages.

 We explain the payment method and the force options in more detail.
-When the payment method is `IDEAL` and the Force option `FORCE_ONCE` has been specified, then the customer will immediately start an iDEAL payment upon arrival at Rabobank OmniKassa and thus arrives on the bank selecting screen.
+When the payment method is `IDEAL` and the Force option `FORCE_ONCE` has been specified, then the customer will immediately start an iDEAL payment upon arrival at Rabo OmniKassa and thus arrives on the bank selecting screen.
 The customer then has the option to finalize the payment or to choose another payment method by clicking on `<Choose Other Payment method>`.
 With the `FORCE_ALWAYS` it is not possible for the consumer to choose another payment method.
-The only options are to approve or cancel the payment.
+The only options are to approve or cancel the payment after selecting the bank.

 The second improvement applies only to iDEAL and allows the customer to also select his or her bank in the web shop.
 For this the SDK provides functionality to retrieve the list of participating banks.
-For more information on this functionality see [Request available iDEAL issuers](request-available-ideal-issuers).
-The returned list of banks can then be used to populate another select box in the web shop that becomes visible to the customer after iDEAL is selected as payment brand.
+For a technical description on how to obtain this list please consult [Request available iDEAL issuers](request-available-ideal-issuers).
+The returned list of banks can then be used to populate another select box in the web shop that becomes visible after the customer has selected iDEAL as payment brand.

-To supply the bank to Rabo OmniKassa the web shop needs to specify the `paymentBrandMetaData` field in addition to the above-mentioned `paymentBrand` the `paymentBrandForce` fields in the order announcement.
+Once the bank has been selected the web shop needs to include the ID of the bank in the `paymentBrandMetaData` field in addition to the above-mentioned `paymentBrand` the `paymentBrandForce` fields.
 The `paymentBrandMetaData` field is a key-value map.
 To specify the bank include an entry in this map with key 'issuerId' and as value the ID of the bank as specified in the issuer list, for example 'RABONL2U'.

-By implementing these 2 improvements in the web shop the customer will be immediately redirected to the iDEAL page of the bank after announcing the order to authorize the transaction.
+By implementing these 2 improvements in the web shop the customer will be immediately redirected to the iDEAL page of the selected bank after announcing the order to authorize the transaction.

+A final optimization can be achieved by setting the `skipHppResultPage` field in the order announcement to `true`.
+After authorizing the transaction in the iDEAL page of the selected bank, the customer will be immediately redirected back to the web shop.
+The success page (also referred to as the “Thank You” page) of the hosted payment pages will be skipped in this case.

+<a name="customer-name-dashboard"></a>
+### How to expose the name of the customer in Omni Dashboard
+In this section we specify how to include the name of the customer in the order information such that it will be visible in the Omni Dashboard.
+There are two ways on how to achieve this.

+1. The first and preferred approach is to specify the field `fullName` of the `CustomerInformation` structure.
+2. If this field is not set then OmniKassa will use the name as specified in the shipping details (if included) or billing details (if included), where the shipping details will take precedence.

 <a name="consumer-pays-order"></a>
 ### Consumer pays order